 How to Make Arabic Lentil Soup

-While the vegetables are cooking, add in the warm spices.
-Your house is about to smell amazing, just trust me.
+While the vegetables are cooking, add in the warm spices, garlic, and some salt and pepper to taste.

 You don’t, but I prefer the creamy texture when it’s blended.
 Many people enjoy this soup in its unblended, chunky form as well.